cvzwkk/portal/assets/docs/earth/elements/formation/elements/yttrium/readme.md

 ------------------------

-# Yttrium hydride (YH5)
+# Yttrium Hydride (YH5)

 is a binary compound of yttrium and hydrogen.
-It is a dark gray, hygroscopic solid with a melting point of 1,165°C and a boiling point of 1,770°C. YH5 is a strong reducing agent and is used in a variety of applications, including:
+It is a dark gray, hygroscopic solid with a melting point of 1,165°C and a boiling point of 1,770°C.
+YH5 is a strong reducing agent and is used in a variety of applications, including:

 Nuclear fuel: YH5 is a potential fuel for nuclear reactors.
 It has a high melting point and boiling point, which makes it well-suited for use in high-temperature environments.
 YH5 is also a good neutron absorber, which makes it useful for controlling the reaction in a nuclear reactor.
 High-temperature superconductors: YH5 is a component of some high-temperature superconductors.
 These materials have the ability to conduct electricity with no resistance at very high temperatures.
 YH5 helps to improve the superconducting properties of these materials.